 U.S. glass manufacturers are deploying artificial intelligence (AI) systems for defect detection, predictive maintenance, and energy optimization in response to stricter regional and federal regulations.
 A three-year project at Bowling Green State University in Ohio is developing AI tools to infer unmeasurable furnace parameters, balance energy use and emissions, and improve process control where sensor coverage is limited.
-This effort is supported by a $652,000 grant from the Northwest Ohio Innovation Consortium1US researchers to investigate AI use in glass manufacturing.
+This effort is supported by a $652,000 grant from the Northwest Ohio Innovation Consortium[1].

 Background

-Energy consumption accounts for up to 14% of total glass production costs, making efficiency improvements financially critical2What will 2026 bring in the Glass Manufacturing Industry? - Glass Manufacturing Industry Council.
-The Glass Manufacturing Industry Council (GMIC) has identified the potential for AI to optimize furnace controls, facilitate machine vision for quality inspection, and enhance recycling through smart sorting to reduce energy use and emissions2What will 2026 bring in the Glass Manufacturing Industry? - Glass Manufacturing Industry Council.
-Pilot installations in Europe and the U.S. have shown that AI-driven energy management and quality analytics deliver measurable CO₂ reductions and lower scrap rates2What will 2026 bring in the Glass Manufacturing Industry? - Glass Manufacturing Industry Council.
+Energy consumption accounts for up to 14% of total glass production costs, making efficiency improvements financially critical[2].
+The Glass Manufacturing Industry Council (GMIC) has identified the potential for AI to optimize furnace controls, facilitate machine vision for quality inspection, and enhance recycling through smart sorting to reduce energy use and emissions[2].
+Pilot installations in Europe and the U.S. have shown that AI-driven energy management and quality analytics deliver measurable CO₂ reductions and lower scrap rates[2].

 Details

-At Bowling Green State University, AI models are being developed to infer critical furnace variables that cannot be measured directly due to harsh operating conditions, enabling improved melting operations control1US researchers to investigate AI use in glass manufacturing.
-These models aim for multi-objective optimization, addressing energy consumption, nitrous oxide emissions, actuator limitations, and control robustness1US researchers to investigate AI use in glass manufacturing.
-Actual Reality Technologies, a regional AI company, is co-developing intelligent furnaces capable of adaptive, real-time energy management1US researchers to investigate AI use in glass manufacturing.
+At Bowling Green State University, AI models are being developed to infer critical furnace variables that cannot be measured directly due to harsh operating conditions, enabling improved melting operations control[1].
+These models aim for multi-objective optimization, addressing energy consumption, nitrous oxide emissions, actuator limitations, and control robustness[1].
+Actual Reality Technologies, a regional AI company, is co-developing intelligent furnaces capable of adaptive, real-time energy management[1].

-Elsewhere, ProcessMiner's AI platforms have achieved real-time production optimization by reducing scrap, defects, and energy waste on glass lines through dynamic process control recommendations3Glass - ProcessMiner.
-AGC Inc. has implemented AI-based inspection and predictive analytics in flat glass manufacturing, surpassing 95% defect detection accuracy, yielding over 10% reductions in scrap and rework, and improving equipment effectiveness410 Ways AI is Being Used in the Glass Industry [+5 Case Studies][2026] - DigitalDefynd Education.
-Tiama's MCAL 4 AI sidewall inspection system has lowered false rejects and CO₂ emissions, streamlining operator tasks with AI network updates that do not require hardware changes5Artificial Intelligence improves accuracy of glass manufacturing….
+Elsewhere, ProcessMiner's AI platforms have achieved real-time production optimization by reducing scrap, defects, and energy waste on glass lines through dynamic process control recommendations[3].
+AGC Inc. has implemented AI-based inspection and predictive analytics in flat glass manufacturing, surpassing 95% defect detection accuracy, yielding over 10% reductions in scrap and rework, and improving equipment effectiveness[4].
+Tiama's MCAL 4 AI sidewall inspection system has lowered false rejects and CO₂ emissions, streamlining operator tasks with AI network updates that do not require hardware changes[5].

 Outlook